 Chloride Ponding Test:

-This test helps in determining the depth to which chloride ions can ingress into concrete over a period of time under standard conditions.
-It is used to assess a concrete for its resistance to chloride attack and thus protection of the reinforcement from corrosion.
+This test helps in determining the depth to which chloride ions can ingress into the concrete over a period of time under standard conditions.
+It is used to assess concrete for its resistance to chloride attack and thus protection of the reinforcement from corrosion.

 Cube Compressive Strength:

-The cube test is most commonly used for determining the value of compressive strength that can be used to assess whether the batch that the concrete cube represents meets the required compressive strength or not.
-A cube of concrete in cast is cured for the appropriate time and is then compressed between two parallel faces.
+The cube test is most commonly used for determining the value of compressive strength that can be used to assess whether the batch that the concrete cube represents, meets the required compressive strength or not.
+A cube of concrete in the cast is cured for the appropriate time and is then compressed between two parallel faces.